 - clothing made from man-made materials

 When you are choosing protective motorcycle clothing make sure you look for additional protection for the shoulders, elbows and knees.

 Good gloves or gauntlets are essential when your ride a motorcycle.
 Never be tempted to ride without gloves.
 If you fall off you could seriously injure your hands.

 It is important to wear good boots or footwear when you ride a motorcycle.
 If you wear sandals or trainers your feet will have little protection if you fall off.
 Look for boots which have protection for the shin, heel and ankle.

 Improving your visibility in the dark

 To improve visibility in the dark you need to wear reflective clothing or strips.
 They work by reflecting the light from headlamps of other vehicles.
 This makes you much more visible from a long distance away.

 How to find out more about protective clothing for motorcyclists

-For more information about protective clothing you can read the Driver & Vehicle Standards Agency (DVSA) official publication 'The official DSA guide to riding: the essential skills'.
+For more information about protective clothing you can read the Driver & Vehicle Standards Agency (DVSA) official publication 'The official DVSA guide to riding: the essential skills'.